RandomFractals/CensusD3/README.md

 https://twitter.com/hashtag/censusd3

-All kinds of census data and graphs are coming this week!
+All kinds of census data and graphs can/will be added eventually :)

+This project is currently on hold.

 # Current working dir:)